-- A. Suspended opaque acrylic ceiling grills, acting as lighting diffusers to the L.E.D. strip lights above that or include electronic ballasts and four foot T8 lamps - B. Suspended silver parabolic lenses, acting as lighting diffusers to the L.E.D. strip lights above that or include electronic ballasts and four foot T8 lamps - C. No. 4 Stainless steel panels with recessed, L.E.D. down cans alarm bell for one hour.
+- A. Suspended opaque acrylic ceiling grills, acting as lighting diffusers to the L.E.D. strip lights above that or include electronic ballasts and four foot T8 lamps - B. Suspended silver parabolic lenses, acting as lighting diffusers to the L.E.D. strip lights above that or include electronic ballasts and four foot T8 lamps - C. No. 4 Stainless steel panels with recessed, L.E.D. down cans two lamps as part of normal car lighting or separate lights mounted above drop ceiling.
+The unit shall have sufficient capacity to keep the lights in continuous operation for four hours and also the alarm bell for one hour.
 Provide a readily accessible means for testing the unit in service cabinet.
 Light fixtures mounted in car front returns or operating panels are not acceptable.
 Specify a test button in service cabinet labeled "EM Light Test".